 For example, most professors know about how long students need to complete an examination.
 Allowing them to just sit there longer would not be likely to significantly improve their scores.
 But for a student with a learning disability that requires extra time, there could be a dramatic difference in their ability to demonstrate their true level of mastery of the material.

 What if a student needs to be tested for learning disabilities?

-If you suspect that a student needs testing, please refer them to the office of Accessibility and Health Promotion as soon as possible.
-Currently, we do not own the expensive testing materials necessary to do assessments here.
+If you suspect that a student needs testing, please refer them to the Office of Accessibility and Health Promotion as soon as possible.
+Currently, we do not own the testing materials necessary to do assessments here.
 We have a list of providers who can work with students on nearly any budget to get their assessments done.

 What do I do if the student gives me a copy of their assessment report from the doctor?